Feyerabend/cc/ch06/addition/psychology/README.md

 problem-solving and critical thinking, but it requires attention and cognitive resources.

 In the context of LLM-assisted programming, this distinction becomes especially important.
-LLMs effectively externalize and automate System 1 thinking: they generate code quickly, fluently, and with high surface plausibility.
+LLMs effectively externalise and automate System 1 thinking: they generate code quickly, fluently, and with high surface plausibility.
 They do not, however, replace System 2 thinking, which remains the programmer’s responsibility.

 Programming and debugging: When debugging, programmers often rely on System 1 thinking—jumping to conclusions or making quick assumptions about the cause of a problem.
 This tendency can be reinforced by LLMs, which readily propose explanations or fixes that sound reasonable.
-By deliberately engaging System 2 thinking, developers can approach problems more methodically, carefully testing assumptions and investigating behavior step by step.
+By deliberately engaging System 2 thinking, developers can approach problems more methodically, carefully testing assumptions and investigating behaviour step by step.

-Example: If a bug occurs, a developer might quickly assume it is a variable initialization issue (System 1), perhaps reinforced by an LLM-generated suggestion.
+Example: If a bug occurs, a developer might quickly assume it is a variable initialisation issue (System 1), perhaps reinforced by an LLM-generated suggestion.
 By stepping through the code, using a debugger, writing targeted tests, or inspecting invariants, the developer engages System 2 thinking and is more likely to identify the true root cause.